 General

 For instanced rendering, multiple versions of an attribute track may exist that can be indexed using the same set of UV-coordinates and the same mesh.
-For such applications, instanced attribute track group offers the needed information to identify tracks that can be considered as alternative attributes for instanced drawing.
-An application may choose to use zero or more tracks from the group and the group and does not mandate any rendering behavior.
+For such applications, instanced attribute track group offers the needed information to identify tracks that can be considered as alternative attributes for instanced rendering.
+An application may choose to use zero or more tracks from the group and the group does not mandate any rendering behavior.
 It merely informs that there is an option for instanced drawing with multiple different attribute variants.